KTRosenberg/XR-MetaRoom/README.md

 ### XR-MetaRoom

 I was the main architect of this prototype WebXR engine for a multiuser VR course taught by my advisor ~2018 and updated onward.
-I touched every part of this code-base.
-My advisor and his idea / need for a multi-user VR engine for the web.
+This was built due to my advisor's idea / need for a multi-user VR engine for the web.

+I touched almost every part of this code-base.
+The commit history shows my specific contributions.

 Students used this engine for their assignments, and for a final project, formed groups to create multi-user interactive VR experiences of their own, presented on a demo day.